 Associate Professor, Curriculum & InstructionFull Biography

 Shenandoah University’s Division Of Education & Leadership provides inquiry-driven, problem-oriented examinations of public education and organizations.

 View application deadlines and submit your Shenandoah Application.

-Program entry requires that the applicant possess an undergraduate degree from an accredited college.
-Completion of the program and teacher licensure requires successful completion of the Virginia Communication & Literacy Assessment (VCLA), and Reading for Virginia Educators (RVE); passing VCLA and PRAXIS I-MATH, or all of PRAXIS I, SAT or ACT scores are required for admission into the program.
-As part of the individual course work, field experiences are embedded and required in each of the courses.
+Program entry requires that the applicant possess an undergraduate degree from an accredited college and an initial teaching license.
+Completion of this add-on endorsement requires successful completion of the courses listed.
+As part of the individual coursework, field experiences are embedded and required in certain courses as noted in the course syllabus.

 State Reciprocity – SARA